Somerville in Burleson County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Disasters • Parks & Recreational Areas • Waterways & Vessels.
 A significant historical date for this entry is September 22, 1962.

 Location.
 30° 20.199′ N, 96° 32.417′ W. Marker is in Somerville, Texas, in Burleson County.
-Marker is at the intersection of Thornberry Drive and 8th Street, on the right when traveling east on Thornberry Drive.
+It is at the intersection of Thornberry Drive and 8th Street, on the right when traveling east on Thornberry Drive.
 The marker is located in front of the US Army Corps of Engineers building.
 Touch for map.
 Marker is at or near this postal address: 1560 Thornberry Drive, Somerville TX 77879, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Somerville Stadium (approx. 0.3 miles away); Yegua Center at Somerville ISD (approx. 0.4 miles away); J.L.
-Woods’ Undertaking Company (approx. half a mile away); Thomas J. Gary (approx. 0.6 miles away); First United Methodist Church of Somerville (approx. 0.9 miles away); Somerville (approx. one mile away); James W. Lauderdale (approx. one mile away); 1906 Reunion of Hood's Texas Brigade (approx. one mile away).
+At least 8 other markers are within walking distance of this marker: Somerville Stadium (approx. 0.3 miles away); Yegua Center at Somerville ISD (approx. 0.4 miles away); J.L.
+Woods Undertaking Company (approx. half a mile away); Thomas J. Gary (approx. 0.6 miles away); First United Methodist Church of Somerville (approx. 0.9 miles away); Somerville (approx. one mile away); James W. Lauderdale (approx. one mile away); 1906 Reunion of Hood's Texas Brigade (approx. one mile away).
 Touch for a list and map of all markers in Somerville.

 Also see . . .
 Yegua Creek.
 Wikipedia